TimSolokha/knowledge-repo/docs/entertainment/youtube.md

 - [Alan Becker](https://www.youtube.com/@alanbecker/videos) : One of the oldest animation channels around, Alan's stickman can never seem to get old.
 He puts them through various new situations, each building upon the last and creating a "stickman universe".
 Sometimes I get a nostalgia hit and look through his videos to get that sense of exploration.

+- [Andrei Terbea](https://www.youtube.com/@andrei/videos) : Andrei can be summarized as a commentary channel assisted by animated visuals.
+Sure his content may not be for everyone, but it does tackle some serious topics and keeps you invested with the handwritten-like animation.
+A good channel to keep up to date on certain social media movements or emerging social changes.

 ## Commentary

 - [apandah]